Pun – Definition, Examples, Types & Meaning

 Types

-These forms of word play are a fascinating aspect of language, offering not just humor, but also a glimpse into the complexity and flexibility of words.
+These forms of word play are a fascinating aspect of language, offering not just humour, but also a glimpse into the complexity and flexibility of words.
 Their charm lies in their ability to exploit ambiguities in language for effect, whether it is to provoke laughter, thought, or both.
 Below, we explore the various types that showcase this delightful form of word play.

 This type is often used in logos, emblems, and visual media, like cartoons.
 Here, it’s replaced by the picture.
-The words might be spelled differently but are phonetically similar, or they could involve visual representations of words that carry multiple meanings.
+The words might be spelt differently but are phonetically similar, or they could involve visual representations of words that carry multiple meanings.

 Example

-• Emotional baggage
+• Emotional luggage

 Example